Download Icon Downloads PriceTag Icon Prices Youtube video 20 px icon Videos

 Lease term Price

-RECOMMENDED: This server service of optional access to the log examples extra data set is continuously updated and growing.
+RECOMMENDED: This server service is an optional access to the log examples.
 It contains fully interpreted and processed logs with nice displays, equations work-flows, scripting algorithms and upscalings.
 Quickly learn how to compute fracture porosity, use mineral solvers, and more.
-Once you acquire the access to the learning data set, it will be available for the life-time term of your license.
-We regularly put new examples that you can install with a single click from your license.
+Once you acquire the access to the learning data set, it will be available for the term of your license.

 NOTE: The extra data set is only intended for self-learning purposes.
 It must not be re-distributed.
 You purchase a server access to the extra data set for learning.
 The data set itself is not sold.